ricardo88faria/WRF_data_downloader/README.md

 ```

 2. FNL:
-Change you email and password in FNL_downloader.R file
+Change you email, password is asked in command line

 3. SST:
 Dont need account details